Mitigation of quantum crosstalk in cross-resonance based qubit architectures: conclusion

 \section{conclusion}

 We introduce a CR architecture based on fixed-frequency transmons and fixed qubit-qubit couplings for mitigating both quantum crosstalk and frequency-collision issues.
-Within the CR architecture, we show that the proposed lightweight resonator coupler allows us to address the speed-fidelity tradeoff issue imposed by quantum crosstalk and extend the usable operating region with sizeable $ZX$ couplings.
+Within the CR architecture, we show that the proposed lightweight resonator coupler allows us to address the speed-fidelity tradeoff issue imposed by quantum crosstalk and extend the usable operating region with sizable $ZX$ couplings.
 Given typical qubit parameters, we demonstrate, both analytically and numerically, that $ZZ$ quantum crosstalk can be suppressed and fast-speed, high-fidelity CR gates can also be achieved with the condition of negative control-target detunings.

-Accordingly, we move beyond the existing literature by operating the qubit system at both the positive and negative detuning regions.
-This could largely mitigate the frequency collision issue in exciting architectures.
-To assess the feasibility and utility, assuming the state-of-the-art precision in setting frequencies, we systematically analyze the CX gate performance in the proposed architecture and show that quantum crosstalk and frequency-collision issue can be largely mitigated while the remaining collision issue can be addressed by adding weak off-resonance drives.
+Accordingly, we movebeyond the existing literature by operating the qubit system at both the positive and negative detuning regions.
+This could largely mitigate the frequency-collision issue in existing architectures.
+To assess the feasibility and utility, assuming the state-of-the-art precision in setting frequencies, we systematically analyze the CX gate performance in the proposed architecture and show that quantum crosstalk and frequency-collision issue can be largely mitigated, while the remaining collision issue can be addressed by adding weak off-resonance drives.
 This suggests that the architecture proposed here could be feasible, even considering practical challenges, especially fabrication uncertainties.

 Although here we mainly focus on the heavy-hexagonal layout, one can reasonably expect that within the introduced CR architecture, the quantum crosstalk and the frequency-collision issues in square qubit lattices can also be suppressed.
 However, as studied in previous works \cite{Hertzberg2021,Chamberland2020}, to avoid frequency collisions and to improve the fabrication yield, more stringent requirements, especially in setting the qubit frequency, would be required for the square layout than for the heavy-hexagonal layout.